Menu

 Itinerary

-Day 1: Arrival in Nagoya
+Day 1: Arrival in Tokyo

-Nagoya (Nagoya JR Gate Tower Hotel or similar)
+Nagoya (Nagoya JR Gate Tower Hotel)

-Day 2: Magome
+Day 3: Magome

 Our first stop is the village of Magome, awarded a one-star rating by the Michelin Green Guide Japan.
-The cobblestone streets are lined with old, lattice-windowed residential houses, museums, tea houses, and old style souvenir shops on both sides, a scene that very much resembles how the post town looked in the Edo period hundreds of years ago.
+The cobblestone streets are lined with old, lattice-windowed residential houses, museums, tea houses, and old-style souvenir shops on both sides, a scene that very much resembles how the post-town looked in the Edo period hundreds of years ago.

 Here we stay at a charming minshuku guest house and sleep in a traditional Japanese room with futon bedding.
-You will have a private room, (bathroom facility is shared).
 Tonight, dinner is a hearty family meal at the minshuku.

 (Total walking distance today - about 11 km)